silasahin/Python/Acemoglu.md

 # The colonial Origins of Comparative Development: An Empirical Investigation

 *******************************************************************
-*A review of the paper by Daron Acemoglu, Simon Johnson, and James A. Robinson*
+*A summary of the paper by Daron Acemoglu, Simon Johnson, and James A. Robinson*

 *******************************************************************